American International Pictures: AIP Records

-Later years
+Going Public and Departure of Nicholson

 In 1969, AIP went public to raise extra capital, issuing 300,000 shares.

 In 1970, they entered into an agreement with Commonwealth United Entertainment to issue their films.
 In 1971 they released 31 films, their greatest number to date, and were seen as one of the most stable companies in Hollywood.
 Despite their exploitation roots, they did not concentrate on R- or X-rated filmmaking during this period.

-Resignation of Nicholson

 In 1972, James H. Nicholson resigned from AIP to set up his own production company working out of 20th Century Fox, called Academy Pictures Corporation; its only two releases were The Legend of Hell House and Dirty Mary, Crazy Larry.
 AIP bought out over 100,000 of Nicholson's shares.
 He died shortly thereafter of a cancerous brain tumor.

+Around this time Roger Corman stopped making films for AIP, focusing on his company, New World Pictures.
+According to Filmink "Corman leaving AIP coincided with Nicholson and Arkoff splitting up – they were like two parents who decide to get divorced when their eldest child finally moves out of home."

 Arkoff alone

 Arkoff continued on at AIP as president until the end of the decade.
-Heads of production during the 1970s included Larry Gordon and Jere Henshaw.
+Heads of production during the 1970s included Larry Gordon (from January 1972 until early 1974) and Jere Henshaw (from 1977 until the demise of the company).

 By the early 1970s, AIP felt the horror movie cycle was in decline and so switched to other genres, such as kung fu and gangsters.
 Notably, they produced some of that decade's blaxploitation films, like Blacula and Foxy Brown.
 In a throwback to the old "studio days", the company is credited with making Pam Grier a household name, as the majority of her early '70s films were made under contract to American International.

-In the mid- to late 1970s, AIP began to produce more mainstream films, such as Bunny O'Hare, Cooley High, The Great Scout & Cathouse Thursday, The Amityville Horror, Love at First Bite, Meteor, Force 10 from Navarone, Shout at the Devil, The Island of Dr. Moreau and C.H.O.M.P.S.
-The increased spending on these projects, though they did make some money, contributed to the company's downfall.
+In the mid- to late 1970s, AIP began to produce more mainstream films, such as Bunny O'Hare, Cooley High, The Great Scout & Cathouse Thursday, The Amityville Horror, Love at First Bite, Force 10 from Navarone, Shout at the Devil, The Island of Dr. Moreau and C.H.O.M.P.S.
+Though some of these projects did make money, the budget of their first all-star disaster film Meteor spiraled out of control - ballooning to $16,000,000 - and contributed heavily to the company's downfall.
 In the meantime, the studio imported and released its final foreign film, an Australian film, Mad Max, dubbed into American English.

 James Nicholson's first wife Sylvia was still a major shareholder of the company.
 She sued AIP for mismanagement, but this was resolved in 1978 when AIP bought out her shares.